Brian Dahle: Political positions

 Dahle favors a suspension of the California gas tax to address high fuel prices, building more charging stations for electric vehicles, building the proposed Sites Reservoir project, and increasing oil production in California.
 He also supports rolling back parts of Proposition 47, but opposes jailing marijuana users.
 He has worked to stop medical patients from getting surprise medical bills from health care providers that are outside their insurance network.
 To reduce homelessness in California, Dahle supports building more affordable housing and tackling drug abuse.
 He has criticized Newsom's response to the COVID-19 pandemic and supports streamlining the path to obtaining U.S. citizenship.

 Dahle has voted against bills intended to increase access to abortion and has said that abortion's legality will not change in California after the Dobbs v.
 Jackson Women's Health Organization ruling.
 He voted for a bill aimed at reducing the cost of contraceptives in California.

 Dahle describes himself as a supporter of the Second Amendment.
 He has voted against SB 1327, legislation that allows private citizens to sue those who illegally sell assault weapons or .50 BMG rifles in California, but supports making it a felony to steal a firearm, and has voted for a bill that would make it easier to confiscate guns from convicted felons.

+Controversies

+In June 2022, Dahle placed the winning bid for a goat named Cedar at the Shasta District Fair auction.
+However, the goat's owners, including a 9-year-old girl, decided not to proceed with the sale.
+Dahle agreed to forgo the purchase and supported an alternative resolution, but Shasta District Fair officials pursued the matter and involved law enforcement, resulting in Cedar being seized and slaughtered, despite ongoing efforts by the owners to reach a different outcome.
+This incident later became the subject of a federal lawsuit.
+Fair officials tried to hide the identity of the bidder that bought the pet goat and had it slaughtered, but public records showed that the winning bid was placed by State Senator Dahle.
+The Senator relinquished ownership of the goat and did not have it slaughtered.
+However, the Shasta District Fair auction claimed ownership of the goat, leading the Shasta County Sheriff's Office to seize it and had it killed.

 Personal life

-Dahle is married to Megan Dahle, who holds his former State Assembly seat.
+Dahle is married to Megan Dahle, who succeeded him in the Assembly and Senate.
 They have three children together.